freerange/site/soups/show-and-tell/show-and-tell-30.snip.markdown

 he
 [has written](https://github.com/chrisroos/thames-river-conditions).
 It
 uses PhantomJS to grab a screenshot of this page.
-He runs it on a Digital Ocean instance and set uses cron to take a snapshot every hour.
+He runs it on a Digital Ocean instance and uses cron to take a snapshot every hour.

 Creating the script made Chris wonder where the data comes from.
 He noticed that the local lock keeper's board displays the local stream